mongodb/libbson/doc/installing.rst

   $ tar -xzf libbson-|release|.tar.gz
   $ cd libbson-|release|/

-Minimal dependencies are needed to build Libbson.
+Minimal dependencies are needed to build libbson.
 On UNIX-like systems, pthreads (the POSIX threading library) is required.

 Make sure you have access to a :ref:`supported toolchain <installing_supported_platforms>` such as GCC, Clang, SolarisStudio, or MinGW.
 Optionally, ``pkg-config`` can be used if your system supports it to simplify locating proper compiler and linker arguments when compiling your program.